A Storm of Narrative Attacks Impacts FEMA and Victims of Hurricane Milton And Helene

-As FEMA raced to provide aid to communities hit by Hurricane Milton and Helene, the agency and those impacted by these natural disasters also had to battle a barrage of life-threatening narrative attacks created by misinformation and disinformation.
+As FEMA raced to provide aid to communities hit by Hurricane Milton and Helene, the agency and those impacted by these natural disasters also had to battle a barrage of life-threatening narrative attacks

 LEARN MORE: What Is Narrative Intelligence?

 Blackbird.AI’s Narrative Intelligence Platform, called Constellation, processes vast amounts of multilingual, multiplatform, and multimodal data to detect, aggregate, and rank harmful narratives.
 Over the last few weeks, we analyzed millions of digital engagements related to FEMA and hurricanes from social media posts, news sites, chat applications, and the dark web to automatically surface these harmful narratives and their context.
-The ranking of the narrative in the narrative feed is generated based on signals related to propagation and impact, such as bot activity, anomalous propagation patterns, cohort participation, disinformation content, toxicity levels, negative sentiment, and multimodal brand risk (images, videos, audio) to gauge the potential impact on public perception.
+The ranking of the narrative in the narrative feed is generated based on signals related to propagation and impact, such as bot activity, anomalous propagation patterns, cohort participation, narrative attack content, toxicity levels, negative sentiment, and multimodal brand risk (images, videos, audio) to gauge the potential impact on public perception.
 Blackbird.AI’s Compass Context product employs an autonomous AI agent that conducts real-time internet searches filtered through thousands of reputable sources.
 It provides a synthesized research background on the claims, assessing their integrity and offering critical context.
 This combined approach enables our RAV3N analysts to swiftly identify and understand high-risk narratives with informed strategies that we share in this blog below.

 Here are the top Harmful Narratives targeting FEMA and those impacted by Hurricane Milton and Helene that were discovered through the Blackbird.AI Narrative Intelligence Platform: